Your Aggressive Defense to False Domestic Violence Charges

 Your Defense to False Domestic Violence Allegations

-If you are charged with domestic violence, and if you know the allegations to be false, it is extremely important to your future that you hire a Miami domestic violence defense attorney.
+If you are charged with domestic violence, and if you know the allegations to be false, it is extremely important to your future that you hire a Miami domestic violence defense lawyer.
 With our legal expertise and thorough understanding of Florida domestic violence law, we can build a solid defense to the charges brought against you.

 Before we delve into possible defenses, it is important first to determine whether or not the complaints made against you actually constitute as domestic violence.
 In order for them to meet domestic violence criteria, the complaint must be for one or more of the following acts: